New Patients 610-904-9274

 DON’T:

 Don’t share your toothbrush with anyone else.
-Even after rinsing, some bacteria still remain on the toothbrush, and sharing it with someone else may introduce bacteria that makes them sick.
+Even after rinsing, some bacteria still remain on the toothbrush, and sharing it with someone else may introduce bacteria that make them sick.

 Don’t sanitize your toothbrush in any sanitizing agents like mouthwash or hand sanitizer.
 This is unnecessary and may even pose a health risk to you.
 Rinsing after use and allowing it to air dry is sufficient to keep your toothbrush clean.